bondy-io/bondy-demo-marketplace/README.md

 * User: A human using either the CLI or the Web App.
 * Web App: A single page application written written in Typescript using VueJS and Autobahn JS (Browser).
 * CLI: A command line interface written in Python and using Autobahn Python WAMP client.
 * Bot: A microservice that allow the creation of named bots (via its CLI).
 Bots will automatically bid for items.
-The bot subscribes to `com.market.bi`
 * Market: A microservice implementing a simple market maker.
     * The market registers the following RPC Procedures:
         * `com.market.get`